MewsSystems/gitbook-connector-api/operations/restrictions.md

 If the supplied restrictions match in all the properties but differ in interval and follow each other chronologically, the supplied restrictions will be joined into a single restriction.

-The usage of this endpoint must be enabled per enterprise by Connectivity team.

-Quota of **150000** restrictions per service applies here as well as the [restrictions add endpoint.](#add-restrictions)
+Quota of **150000** restrictions per service applies here as well as the [restrictions add endpoint](#add-restrictions), but the internal logic makes the quota much less likely to be exceeded.

+The usage of this endpoint must be enabled per enterprise.
+Please, contact the Technical Partner Support team in order to enable this endpoint.

+This endpoint cannot be used in conjunction with [restrictions add endpoint](#add-restrictions).

 ### Request